unioslo/harborapi/docs/usage/methods/create-update.md

 ## Idiomatic REST updating

 The update endpoints are HTTP PUT endpoints that should expect a full resource definition according to [RFC 7231](https://datatracker.ietf.org/doc/html/rfc7231#section-4.3.4).
-However, testing has shown that the API supports updating with partial models.
-The API updates only the fields present in the request model and does not update the existing resource fields that are not present in the request model.
-By default, `harborapi` will only send the fields that are present in the request model, and leave out the rest:
+However, as described above, testing has shown that the API supports updating with partial models.
+By default, `harborapi` will only include the fields that are present in the request model, and leave out the rest, which enables us to take advantage of this behavior in the API:

 ```py
 from harborapi.models import ProjectReq, ProjectMetadata